NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-Task.page.md

 |Genomic MDT|Multi-Diciplinary-Team consults on the interim report|1..1 (max 1 per ServiceRequest, for the purposes of the Alpha an MDT task will always be created, even if not needed)|1..1|0..0 (Not required for DNA storage requests)|
 |Produce Final Report|Interim report is deemed final or is updated following MDT|1..1 (per ServiceRequest)|1..1|1..1|
 |Distribute Report|Final report is distributed or marked as distributable/available|1..1 (per ServiceRequest or Final Report)|1..1|1..1|

+Rendered within a diagram, the Task cardinalities and their inputs are illustrated in the diagram below:

+{{render:diagrams-genomicordermanagementtaskmodel}}

 ```json
 "code": {